-Steven D. Shapiro, MD, leads the Health Services Division as an executive vice president of UPMC along with his overarching responsibility as chief medical and scientific officer for this integrated delivery and finance system.
+Steven D. Shapiro, MD, leads the Health Services Division as an executive vice president of UPMC, along with his overarching responsibility as chief medical and scientific officer for this integrated delivery and finance system.
 Dr. Shapiro works with colleagues across UPMC and the division, which includes more than 25 hospitals and 3,600 employed physicians.
 In collaboration with the University of Pittsburgh Schools of the Health Sciences and the UPMC Insurance Services Division, Dr. Shapiro is promoting evidence-based care pathways and population health models that position UPMC to provide the highest value and quality to patients.

-During his first five years at UPMC and Pitt, Dr. Shapiro served as professor and chair of the Department of Medicine, then later senior vice president.
-He’s been the chief medical and scientific officer since 2010.
+During his first five years at UPMC and Pitt, Dr. Shapiro served as the Jack D. Myers Professor and chair of the Department of Medicine.
+He was named UPMC’s chief medical and scientific officer in 2010.

 Dr. Shapiro received his undergraduate and medical degrees from the University of Chicago.
 He then completed an internal medicine residency, chief residency and fellowship in respiratory and critical care at the Washington University School of Medicine in St. Louis.
-Prior to his move to Pittsburgh, Dr. Shapiro was the Parker B. Francis Professor of Medicine at Harvard Medical School and the Chief of the Division of Pulmonary and Critical Care at Brigham and Women’s Hospital.
+Prior to his move to Pittsburgh, Dr. Shapiro was the Parker B. Francis Professor of Medicine at Harvard Medical School and the chief of the Division of Pulmonary and Critical Care at Brigham and Women’s Hospital.